DataBrewery/expressions/README.md

 This will fail, because only `a` and `b` are allowed, `c` is not:

     result = compiler.compile("a + c", allowed_variables)

+See the examples source directory for more examples such as very simplified expression-to-SQLAlchemy compiler.

 Syntax
 ======